jess-monter/Backend-Test-Monter/README.md

 We provide a nice boilerplate project with Django and Celery up and running so you can use your time more wisely.

-## After you finish your test please share this repository with: @Cornershop-hr @Alecornershop @roherrera @stichy23

 Should you have any technical questions, please contact osvaldo@cornershopapp.com Title of the project: Backend-Test-(Last Name)